Warning: these pages are currently being updated for 2016/17

 Take-home tests: Failure to submit a take-home test script by the time and date published will result in it being awarded zero marks.

-Individual project report or research essay: Failure to submit the project report or research essay by 09:00 on the required date will lead to it being awarded zero marks and outright failure.
+Individual project report: Failure to submit the project report by 12:00 on the required date will lead to it being awarded zero marks and outright failure.

 Extensions will not be granted except in exceptional circumstances such as illness or some other grave reason.
 Please see the Faculty's guidance on deadlines for instructions as to what to do in such circumstances.

-The final project report or research essay must be handed by the time and on the date published.
+The final project report must be handed by the time and on the date published.

-See Part III and MPhil ACS projects and essays and the Student Registry's list of M.Phil submission deadlines for Easter Term.
+See Part III and MPhil ACS projects and the Student Registry's list of M.Phil submission deadlines for Easter Term.

-Research essays and project reports are marked out of 100 and the pass mark is 60.
+Research project reports are marked out of 100 and the pass mark is 60.

 Coursework marking schemes will vary according to the length and weight of individual asignments.